Dante-010/chattr/README.md

 achieve a simpler transition from a production environment to a development environment without breaking anything.

-I'd recommend setting up a virtual environment so that these variables are automatically set and unset each time you activate/deactivate it, but there plenty other ways to do this.
+I'd recommend setting up a virtual environment so that these variables are automatically set and unset each time you activate/deactivate it, but there are plenty of other ways to do this.

 3. Run a redis docker container: